felipenmartins/SimRobSim/README.md

 - **Pygame Setup**: Initializes Pygame, sets up the screen, and loads assets.
 - **Robot Movement Functions**: Functions to apply linear and angular movement to the robot.
+- **Path Follower**: Class that generates angular speed to move the robot across a list of waypoints.
 - **Main Loop**: Handles events, updates the robot's position and orientation, and renders the screen.

 ## To do